kiranharidas187/documents/src/docsify/creating-and-managing-mentor-profile.md

 ### Creating and Managing a Profile

 Users can update their profile details.
-Mentor profiles are saved in the mentor directory.
+Mentor profiles are saved in the [Mentor Directory](mentor-directory.md).

 > [!NOTE] You cannot use the application without updating your profile.